Why false claims that a picture of a Kamala Harris rally was AI-generated matter

 Democracy without shared facts

-It’s a problem for citizens of a democracy to have a blurred understanding of what is real and staged, said University of California, Los Angeles law professor, Rick Hasen during a panel discussion hosted by the Wikimedia Foundation on Monday.
+It's a problem for citizens of a democracy to have a blurred understanding of what is real and what is staged, said University of California, Los Angeles law professor Rick Hasen during a panel discussion hosted by the Wikimedia Foundation on Monday.

 In response to one of Trump's false posts about the rally photo, the Harris campaign posted a video from the Detroit rally with the caption, "In case you forgot @realdonaldtrump: This is what a rally in a swing state looks like."

-While not in the same league as claiming a crowd was fabricated, the Harris campaign has made its own social media posts about a Trump’s rally that gave an inaccurate impression.
-As Trump held in Atlanta earlier this month, the Harris campaign highlighted what looked like a larger crowd for Harris days earlier at the same venue.
-But the images of Trump’s crowd were taken when the venue was still filling up before all seats were taken.
+While not in the same league as claiming a crowd was fabricated, the Harris campaign has made its own social media posts about a Trump rally that gave an inaccurate impression.
+As Trump held a rally in Atlanta this month, the Harris campaign highlighted what looked like a larger crowd for Harris days earlier at the same venue.
+But the images of Trump's crowd were taken when the venue was still filling up before all seats were taken.

 "It's part of a belief system not trusting the other party," Bayar said.